 Are Float Belts Only Meant for Beginners?

 No, anybody can use a float belt for any reason.
 For instance, even professionals can use them.
 Sometimes, people just want to relax, even if they are expert level swimmers.
 Thus, float belts lets them do some “lazy” snorkeling, where they do not have any time limit and can remain in the water for as long as they want.
+With that said, if you are a beginner snorkeler, you can check out this article for some tips.

 What Are Some Alternatives to Float Belts?